R1DF/GetFromPexels/docs/PexelsVideoPicture.md

 # PexelsVideoPicture
-This document contains information on the `PexelsVideoPicture` class, which there are barely any of.
+This document contains information on the `PexelsVideoPicture` dataclass, which there are barely any of.

 # Attributes
 ## `pexels_id`